colinhiggs/pyramid-jsonapi/docs/source/api-creation.rst

   $ pserve your_project/development.ini

-Assuming you have a collection named 'people' and using the rather lovely `httpie <https://github.com/jkbrzt/httpie/>`_ to test:
+Assuming you have a collection named 'people' and are using the rather lovely `httpie <https://github.com/jkbrzt/httpie/>`_ to test:

 .. code-block:: bash